instadw/instadwell-blog/_posts/2026-2-04-top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026.md

 -   **Average Rent:** ₹9,000 - ₹22,000

 -   **Best Feature:** Proximity to massive tech parks and the 24/7 food scene.

+New to Bengaluru?
+First read our [Best Co-living Spaces in Bengaluru guide](/blog/best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026) for scam warnings and city-wide rent benchmarks before choosing your area.

 ----------